gavin-ho1/wharton-investing-comp/README.md

-# Quantitative Investing Workflow
+# Wharton Investing Competition Codebase

 This repository contains a multi-phase quantitative investing workflow designed to identify promising stocks, construct an optimized portfolio, and project its future performance.
 The entire process is configurable via the `config.yaml` file.
+It also contains the code we used to generate various graphs and tables used in our final writeup

 ## Investment Pipeline